 On the other hand, it’s a guarantee that the project will not be abandoned anytime soon.
 The official community creates new libraries, encourages events, and finds partners.
 Vue.js, on the other hand, is a personal passion project.

 Now, Vue.js has an active community that is backed up by thousands of enthusiastic developers.
 These users are simply passionate about the project and don’t have ambitions of collecting user data.
-So, actually, its independence from corporations can make Vue.js safer.
+So, its independence from corporations can actually make Vue.js safer.

 Use cases: Vue.js vs React.js

 Both frameworks are very versatile due to community contributions and regular official updates.
-Therefore, drawing a clear line where Angular vs React vs Vue should be used is difficult.
+Therefore, drawing a clear line where Angular vs. React vs. Vue should be used is difficult.
 However, let’s take a look at existing examples of companies that use Vue.js and React.
 Hopefully, it will give you a better idea of where each framework fits best.

 React